harikt/harikt.github.com/source/_posts/2010-03-06-does-he-opens-mail-i-send-why-images-are-blocked-mail.markdown

 ---
 layout: post
 title: Does he opens the mail I send ?
 Why the images are blocked in mail ?
-tags: [mail, confirmation, email, newsletters]
+categories: [mail, confirmation, email, newsletters]
 published: true
 date: 2010-03-06 08:57
 ---